mykibe/PowerCore-project/README.md

-This file contains HTML, CSS and JAVASCRIPT. the file was made using inline css by the use of Tailwindcss and other external images.
+This file contains HTML, CSS and JAVASCRIPT. the file was made by the use of Tailwindcss and other external images.

 ## 🎨 Color System